What Is an H-Bridge?

 You can read more about this – and what to keep in mind if you want to use a PWM signal to control the speed of the motor, in this article.

-The resistors going into each base is there to reduce the current to each transistor.
+The resistors going into each base are there to reduce the current to each transistor.
 Not sure how to calculate it?
 If you’re using a microcontroller to control them, start with 1k and adjust if that doesn’t work.

 Questions or comments?